Meet the Team

 Grace Counseling Therapists

 She believes there is incredible potential for healing and growth that emerges in a counselor's office.
 The late poet Maya Angelou quoted, “There is no greater agony than bearing an untold story inside of you”.
 This quote holds a powerful message to those interested in a therapeutic relationship.
 There is no substitute in the act for good therapy.
 It is where vulnerability and courage cross paths.
 Therapy offers a safe place to take the mask off, and explore new ways to establish living healthily.
+Susan is also a part of the AAMFT Clinical Fellowship accruing hours to become to an approved Supervisor.

 Susan's work is centered on our identity in Christ, meeting everyone at the cross, and offering an abundance of grace.
 Susan offers an approach that integrates Christianity and the models of psychology.
 At her core, her interventions commonly used are attachment-based therapy, goal-setting, inner child work, differentiation, mindfulness, modeling and EMDR.
 Susan's primary area of work has been focused on trauma.
 She is an EMDR level 2 therapist and has worked alongside victims of domestic violence, grief and loss, marital crisis, suicide, addiction, adult survivors of childhood sexual abuse, and soul repair.
 She has worked extensively with both complex and single incident traumas.

 Susan has a huge heart for mission work, and has spent much time loving on the children and wonderful people of Nicaragua.
 She enjoys spending time with family and friends and is always up for anything fun.
 Susan has experience in youth leadership and mentoring.
 Susan is a member of the American Association of Christian Counselors, American Association for Marriage and Family Therapy, and is certified in pastoral care counseling for soul care, trauma and abuse, domestic violence, marriage and family counseling, children, and counseling for women.
+Susan is slated to be an AAMFT Supervisor by 2024 and is currently attaining hours in the Clinical Fellowship program.

 Beth is a licensed Marriage and Family Therapist.
 She earned a Bachelor of Arts degree in Journalism at Penn State University and worked in various fields, including publishing, travel and the music industry and had a personal chef business prior to earning a Masters of Arts in Marriage and Family Therapy/Counseling from Trevecca Nazarene University in Nashville, TN.
 She recently returned to her home state of Pennsylvania after living in Tennessee and Oregon over the past 23 years.